-Hi and welcome back!
 Lately, we’ve been talking about Calvinism and Calvinists in relation to the Southern Baptist Convention (SBC).
-It surprised me to notice that most of the people behind the Conservative Resurgence (the Old Guard, I call them and their sympathizers) weren’t Calvinists themselves, for the most part.
+It surprised me to notice that most of the people behind the Conservative Resurgence (the Old Guard, I call them and their sympathizers) weren’t really Calvinists themselves.
 But they got a huge amount of support from Calvinists all the same.
 Calvinists spoke their language — and then turned it against them.
 These Calvinists took brutal advantage of one concept in particular: Southern Baptists’ newfound affection for a doctrinal stance called inerrancy.
-Today, let me show you what inerrancy is and why this belief opened the door for Calvinists to wrest control of the SBC away from the Old Guard.
+This belief opened the door for Calvinists to gain control of the SBC.

 (Note: Inerrancy means that the Bible is without errors of any kind.
 Literalism means everything it talks about really happened just as it says.
 A lot of nuance can be involved with both.
 Evangelicals also use words like “infallible” to describe their beliefs about the Bible.
 Just know that these terms are mostly interchangeable.
 I usually refer to this mindset as “literalism,” personally.
 However, “inerrancy” is how Southern Baptists describe their stance, so I’m content to use that term here.)